CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 • 6222 is a routing port for clustering.

-To run a server with the ports exposed on a docker network:
+The following steps illustrate how to run a server with the ports exposed on a docker network.

 docker network create nats